mabunday/article-image-caption-scraper/README.md

     * Multi-processing with Dask

 ### Requirements
-1. Download [ChromeDriver](http://chromedriver.chromium.org/downloads) and add path to it in _scrape.py_
+1. Download [ChromeDriver](http://chromedriver.chromium.org/downloads) and add path to it in _driver.py_
 3. Install requirements `pip install -r requirements.txt`

 ### Usage
-Run **twitter-article-scraper** with `python3 scrape.py`.
+Run **twitter-news-scraper** with `python3 driver.py`.
 Depending on the publication, you may need to log into their website before you begin scraping.

+You can run a demo of **twitter-news-scraper** by running the included _demo.ipynb_ Jupyter notebook.

 ### Included Data
 An example [Wall Street Journal](https://www.wsj.com/) dataset `example_data.csv` is provided.
 The data was collected from the [WSJ's Twitter account](https://twitter.com/WSJ) and is 140x2 with `handle` and `tweet` features.
 The dataset includes duplicates, invalid/null links, and a variety of article types which can all be dynamically processed by twitter-news-scraper.